1. Qualification Assessment Criteria

-- was undertaken after you have completed a tertiary qualification that can be assessed as comparable to at least the level of an Australian Bachelor degree level
+- was undertaken after you have completed a tertiary or professional membership qualification that can be assessed as comparable to at least the level of an Australian Bachelor degree level

-- The tasks you perform are closely related to the nominated ANZSCO code for which you have received a suitable full (permanent) qualification assessment outcome – refer to the Australian Bureau of Statistics for occupation definitions
+- tasks performed are closely related to the nominated ANZSCO code for which you have received a suitable full (permanent) qualification assessment outcome – refer to the Australian Bureau of Statistics for occupation definitions

 - was undertaken within 10 years prior to your skills assessment application date

-must provide an employment reference letter from your employer and pay slips.
+- an employment reference letter from your employer

 The employment reference must include the below information:

-- Be on employing business letterhead - this must clearly indicate full address (street and PO Box) of the business and any telephone, fax numbers, email and website addresses
+- the employing business letterhead - this must clearly indicate full address (street and PO Box) of the business and any telephone, fax numbers, email and website addresses

-- Be signed by direct line manager, CEO, or HR representative - name and position of signatory must be typed or stamped below the signature.
+- signature of direct line manager, CEO or HR representative - name and position of signatory must be typed or stamped below the signature.
 A reference with an illegible signature will not be accepted

-- Proof of service (i.e. exact start and end date).
-If you have worked in multiple roles for the same employer, the employment reference must clearly states for each role the specific dates, unique job description and corresponding locations where the employment was completed
+- proof of service (i.e. exact start and end date).
+Multiple roles within the same employer must be listed: specific dates, unique job description and corresponding locations where the employment was completed

-- How many hours per week worked in the role and whether the role was full or part-time
+- working hours per week and whether the role was full time or part time

-If your employment reference letter does not include any of the above information, you can provide the following official documentation from the business:
+If your employment reference letter does not include any of the above information, you can provide the following documentation:

-- Statutory Declaration/Affidavit - This will only be accepted for job description/task list – If you are unable to obtain a job description/task list from your employer, a third party official Statutory Declaration or Affidavit written by a work colleague may be considered.
-All Statutory Declarations or Affidavits must be clearly signed by an authorised witness.
-Please refer to List of authorised witnesses within Australia.
-If obtaining a Statutory Declaration or Affidavit outside Australia, please refer to an Australian Embassy or the legal standard of the country in which you are applying.
+- Statutory declaration/Affidavit - This will only be accepted for position description/task list – If an applicant is unable to obtain a job description/task list from employer, an official Statutory Declaration or Affidavit may be considered.
+All Statutory declarations or Affidavits must be clearly signed by an authorised witness.
+Please refer to list of authorised witnesses within Australia.
+If obtaining a Statutory declaration or Affidavit outside Australia, applicants should refer to an Australian Embassy or the legal standard of the country in which they are applying.